-This day trip combines several stages of the Yucatan History.
+This day trip allows you to discover different stages of the Yucatan History.

 Mayapan is a post-classic settlement, 45 km. east of Merida.
 This was the last Mayan capital of the northern lowlands, after the collapse of Chichen Itza.